DTN Midday Grain Comments 07/29 11:22

 Mixed Grain Trade at Midday

-Soybeans are the leader at midday, while corn and wheat struggle.
+Soybeans are slightly higher at midday while corn and wheat are solidly

 By David Fiala

 DTN Contributing Analyst